-Upping your posts to use better content on social media is probably on your to-do list, but the idea of measuring and reporting engagement is outdated.
+Upping your posts to use better content on social media is probably on your to-do list, but remember the idea of measuring and reporting engagement is outdated.
 I mean participation as in clicks, likes, and shares.
-I found that if you change your focus to conversions, you optimize your content for the right reasons and you use social media as sales pro.
+Change your focus to conversions, you optimize your content for the right reasons and you use social media as sales pro!

 Does engagement drive conversions or does it drive just a single one time click, like, share, or view?
 What do they buy?
 Do they give you their info for something you provide?
 Probably not.
 You can change that!

 Now, most companies, nonprofits, universities, and government agencies use social media already.
 The problem is that they want a commitment to their brand but clicks and likes are what they get and measure.

 It used to be that you could just buy your engagement, but now Facebook and Instagram are more complicated and expensive, and an ever-growing number of advertisers make it clear that no matter how much you boost a post or advertise – your impressions are decreasing and therefore the engagement metrics also.
 Something needs to change, and it better be a big game changer.

 The game changer is when you measure by sales conversions!

 So if you compose your story to be relevant to your “real” audience,

 place it where they live online by defining when, where, how, and what of their micro-moments online.
 Then measure phone calls, website conversions, revenue generated and # of sales, you know you have the best possible content strategy.

 By working with the customers’ data, create personas and get to know them because it is a waste of time to send out your content if you have not defined your audience this way.

 It might seem like a big gamble to try to reach your newly created personas where you predicted they live online if you have not tried it before, however, by combining good content with this strategy it will off with converted traffic on your site, not just traffic!